5T33Z0/Clover-Crate/Desktop_Configs/README.md

 |--------------------------|:----:|:-----------------:|-----------|
 |PciRoot(0x0)/Pci(0x2,0x0)|Intel HD 630|00001259|For using the iGPU for driving a display.
 |PciRoot(0x0)/Pci(0x2,0x0)|Intel HD 630|03001259|For using the iGPU for computational taks only.

+#### Quirks and Kernel Patches Deviations
+- `KernelPM` &rarr; Not needed if you can disable CFGLock in BIOS.
+- `XhciPortLimit` &rarr; Disable for macOS 11.3 and newer – create a USB Port Map instead!
 </details>

 ### 6th Gen Intel Core i5/i7 Skylake